aleh02/CROSS-OrderBook/README.md

 # 💱 CROSS – BTC/USD Exchange Simulator
 A multithreaded client–server Bitcoin exchange simulator built in Java.
-Developed as part of *Laboratorio 3 – Università di Pisa*.

 The system implements a simplified cryptocurrency exchange with:
 - An **Order Book** (bid/ask)